- Installing and updating

 - Maximum parallel runs of a single monitor = 200

-Postman will notify team admins via email if your team encounters these limits, as well as notify team members in the app or web dashboard.
+Postman will notify team admins via email if your team encounters these limits, as well as notify team members in the app.

 For assistance regarding these limits and to request changes, contact the Postman support team.